PREMIER FILM PROCESSING

 NORMAL dr5 ISO: 320

-Tri-X in reality are '2' different films.
-'TX' is a different film type than 'TXP'.
+Tri-X are '2' different films.
+'TX' is a different film type than 'TXP' [roll-txp now discontinued].
 Different in contrast, tonal range, and overall feel.
-TX comes in 35mm & 120-rolls.
+TX still comes in 35mm & 120-rolls.
+TXP now only comes in large format films

-TX [new emulsion] in developer 1-neutral has a 1st rate neutral.
-The slight haze of the old emulsion is gone.
-In developer 2-sepia, TX is slightly less toned than its cousin TXP i.e. the color is a lighter, sepia /yellow.
+TX in developer 1-neutral has a 1st rate neutral.
+In developer 2-sepia, TX is slightly less toned than its cousin TXP i.e. the color is a lighter, sepia.
+This is a traditional grain old-school film-type.

 NOTE: It is best you use the freshest of KODAK films for dr5.
 KODAK B&W films are the most susceptible to age damage.
 Old kodak film tends yellow.
 While the image quality is fine, old Kodak film is best run in DEV-2.
 The older the film is the more the highlights will be lost.
 The films condition worsens with age.
 Cold store works in some cases but it is best to test this film for use in dr5.